merlyescalona/ngsphy/bak/Settings.file.detailed.md

 # If there is no reference label,  tip 1_0_0 will be used as a reference by default.

 [ngs-reads-art]
-all art parameters but I/O and coverage related.
+all art parameters but not I/O and coverage related.

 [execution]
 environment = bash | sge | slurm